 3.5 Lack of training and understanding

 Imagine in these days of multi-skilling that you are told to be a mechanic for a week.
 You are given the cars with the instructions that they must be fixed by the end of the week.
-However no-one has told you how a car functions and therefore how to deal effectively with the problems.
+However, no one has told you how a car functions and therefore how to deal effectively with the problems.
 This has been the case for many electricity workers (linesmen, linesman’s assistants and labourers) for many years….here are the trees, here are the clearances, get on with it.
 To make matters worse these workers are often abused by their supervisors, the public and the press for simply doing what they were told to do.
-In many cases the tree is then seen by the worker as the enemy and is treated accordingly.
-Nobody wins. .
+In many cases, the tree is then seen by the worker as the enemy and is treated accordingly.
+Nobody wins.

 3.6 Poor specifications and lack of skilled supervision

 In the past, the required clearances were shown as straight lines across the tops and or sides of trees.
 This was then taken very literally by those people doing the work.
-The next phase of diagrams drawn up by electrical engineers or supervisors have shown the centres removed from trees often perfectly concaved.
+The next phase of diagrams drawn up by electrical engineers or supervisors has shown the centres removed from trees often perfectly concaved.
 More recently better specifications have been drawn up by a few organisations using people with some horticultural background and experience in line clearing which show a range of appropriate options.
-However unless these guidelines are followed and supervised in the field, the pruning habits of many operators will never change.
+However, unless these guidelines are followed and supervised in the field, the pruning habits of many operators will never change.
 A significant problem in many county council depots is that an “old hand” who was very much a “lopper” is now the leading hand responsible for the supervision of the tree work.
-Despite attendances at courses, old habits die very hard.
+Despite attendance at courses, old habits die very hard.

 4. The management options

-There are a number of management options which need to be considered.
-There is no one solution which can be applied to all trees.
+There are a number of management options that need to be considered.
+There is no one solution that can be applied to all trees.
 It is extremely difficult to manage something if you don’t know where it is, what it is and what condition it is in.
-The most logical starting point in this complex tree/ powerlines/ street management problem would be to carry out a full inventory of all trees (street trees and those in adjacent properties) in relation to powerlines, poles and street lighting The most systematic and practical approach with a large population of trees would be to assess them on a street by street basis rather than on an individual tree basis (although individual trees must be considered when establishing the condition of the street population) and then apply the most appropriate treatment for example removal and replacement, aerial bundled cables, pruning, training etc. In all cases the treatment should reflect the cause.
+The most logical starting point in this complex tree/ powerlines/ street management problem would be to carry out a full inventory of all trees (street trees and those in adjacent properties) in relation to powerlines, poles and street lighting The most systematic and practical approach with a large population of trees would be to assess them on a street by street basis rather than on an individual tree basis (although individual trees must be considered when establishing the condition of the street population) and then apply the most appropriate treatment for example removal and replacement, aerial bundled cables, pruning, training etc. In all cases, the treatment should reflect the cause.

 All management options will incur some cost.
 The challenge is to deal with the problem in the most cost-effective manner (particularly in the longer term) with the limited financial resources that are available at any one time.